Use drugs to treat the various aspects of disease pathology.

 To test whether starting before age 3 years is beneficial, a clinical trial is ongoing in 1-30 month old DMD patients.
 Patients take high doses of prednisone only twice per week to lower the chance of side effects.

 Vamorolone (previously VBP15) is a non-steroid compound developed by Reveragen Biopharma.
 The hope is that this compound induces the beneficial effects of corticosteroids, but not the side effects.
 In the mdx mouse model this was indeed observed.
 A phase 1 trial in healthy volunteers has been completed.
 A phase 2a trial in patients has been completed in the USA.
-Dose dependent functional improvements have been observed in patients in the open label phase after 6 months of treatment compared to untreated patients from natural history datasets.
-Placebo-controlled phase 2b trials are currently ongoing in the USA and Europe.
+Dose dependent functional improvements have been observed in patients in the open label phase after 18 months of treatment compared to untreated patients from natural history datasets.
+At the same time, treated patients had normal growth rates and less weight gain and Cushingoid features were reported than for published reports for deflazacort or prednisolone.
+Phase 2b trials are currently ongoing in the USA and Europe where vamorolone treatment is compared to placebo and prednisone treatment.

 MNK1411 (cosyntropin) is a manmade hormone that has similar anti-inflammatory effects as corticosteroids.
 Results in mdx mice suggest that MNK1411 treatment results in less inflammation.
-The company Mallinckrodt Pharmaceuticals is preparing for a clinical trial in steroid naïve DMD patients to test whether injections with MNK1411 have therapeutic effects.
+The company Mallinckrodt Pharmaceuticals was conducting a placebo-controlled clinical trial in DMD patients to test whether injections with MNK1411 have therapeutic effects.
+However, because enrollment was very slow, this trial has been terminated.

 Marathon Pharmaceuticals has conducted an open label study for deflazacort in the US in DMD patients which was at the time not marketed.
 They have obtained approval for treatment of DMD in the US by the FDA.
 PTC has obtained the rights to deflazacort in the US and is currently marketing the drug.